⚠️ Note: Healthkit is now known as Halaxy

 Integration & Customisation

-HealthKit is well equiped for integration with other software and appears to have direct integration with Medicare.
+HealthKit is well equipped for integration with other software and appears to have direct integration with Medicare.
 It can integrate with Xero and a wide range of other software.

 Considering all the integrations they've provided for us, it's a surprise to me that there is no API for HealthKit.
 An API would let developers like me create their own custom integrations.
 For example, if you wanted a custom web form that feeds information into a patient's record, an API would let a developer like me build that.